nearform/titus/packages/titus-starter-docs/contributing/README.md

 npm run doc:serve
 ```

-It makes documentation available at `http://localhost:4000`.
+Documentation is available at `http://localhost:4000`.
-Any edit to the files in `docs/` will automatically reload it.
+Any edit to the files in `docs/` will automatically reload.

 [docs]: /